 One of the biggest challenges facing many rural hearing clinics is connecting and providing audiometric testing to patients in any location, regardless of its remoteness.
 However, with everything needed for testing being completely portable, Dr. Blair and her team can offer audiological testing in locations convenient for them, including primary care groups, health fairs, community assisted living facilities, and more.
 Eventually, she envisions utilizing SHOEBOX to conduct testing for hearing conservation programs and providing telehealth services.

 “In our practice, we love the flexibility.
-We love how affordable SHOEBOX was, how accessible it was.
+We love how affordable SHOEBOX was, and how accessible it was.
 And starting a new practice, especially in this day and age, was a leap of faith.
 And so, I just think that it’s fun to have started this and using something new and innovative like SHOEBOX,” further elaborated Dr. Blair.

 At SHOEBOX, we build audiometric testing solutions with clinicians such as Dr. Blair in mind, and we couldn’t be more thrilled to play a part in the success of New Hope Hearing Solutions.
 Learn more about how SHOEBOX can make diagnostic hearing evaluation more manageable while helping your clinic generate more leads and revenue sources by reviewing our solutions for hearing services.
 Also, take a moment and visit the New Hope Hearing Solutions website.